candidgiggles/kmitchellphoto.github.io/session-info/index.md

 img5: /memory-year-book/Memory1.jpg
 post5: A special package for 8th graders and high school seniors.
 Let me do the shutter snapping while you enjoy your son or daughter’s most memorable events of the school year.
 A “memory year book” is perfect for busy parents who want to save time, receive high quality images, and be captured in the memory as well.
 link5: /memory-year-book/

+title6: Headshot Photography
+img6: /Headshots/Jorie-16.jpg
+post6: Headshot sessions are 30 minutes, on-location sessions that include 5 digital images.
+If needed for an office staff, the price includes up to 5 people (1 headshot pose each) and will also a group shot, if desired. $20 per additional person.
+Location can be outdoor, in office, or with a white or black background.
+link5: /portfolio/
 ---